 Cut in the butter with a pastry blender until the mixture is sandy.
 Add the egg and knead in the bowl until the dough is smooth. (if you don't have a pastry blender, use two knives to 'cut in' butter or even your finger tips to form pea sized bits of butter in the flour.

+Knead the dough allowing the warmth of your hands to soften the butter.
 Divide the dough in half.
 Form each half into a disc, wrap in plastic wrap and refrigerate for 1 hour.

 Place the first piece of dough in between two pieces of parchment paper, dusting the paper and the top of the dough lightly with flour.
 Roll the dough to ⅛-inch thick.
 Using a 2” fluted cookie cutter, cut out rounds.
 Half of the round will be the base of the cookies.
 To make the tops, use a 1” cookie cutter to cut out the centers from half of the rounds.Transfer cookies to the baking sheet 1 inch apart.
 Gather the scraps into a ball, chill for 10 minutes, then roll out again and proceed in cutting equal numbers of bases and tops.